Dog Sprayed By Skunk! How to Get Rid of Skunk Smell Quickly

 Dogs are as proficient groomers as cats, but they still instinctively groom if they feel they are extra dirty.
 After your dog gets sprayed by a skunk, he might try to clean himself by licking the saturated fur.

-Use a towel to wrap your dog, not only preventing the skunk oils from transferring to you but also to stop your dog from licking.
+Use a towel to wrap your dog, not only preventing the skunk oils from transferring to you but also stopping your dog from licking.
 Ingesting skunk oil can cause some problems, so do your best to prevent this.

 Seasonal allergies in dogs or other issues that affect your dog's skin health may cause your dog to be especially sensitive to the irritating spray.
 Your dog may be extra eager to lick and clean themselves to try to soothe discomfort, so be sure to monitor your dog to prevent him from licking up the oil spray.

 Step 3.
-Don't Let Your Dog in Your House
+Don't Let Your Stinky Dog in Your House

-If possible, keeps your dog outside.
+If possible, keep your dog outside.
 Skunk spray can be very difficult to remove from carpets, furniture, and clothing.
-It is best to avoid letting the skunk smell in your house if you can.
+It is best to avoid letting the skunk smell in your house if you can

-If you must bring them inside due to weather or water access, try to confine him to one room with easy-to-clean floors, like the bathroom or laundry room.
+If you must bring them inside due to weather or water access, try to confine them to one room with easy-to-clean floors, like the bathroom or laundry room.

 the-tough-stuff-skunk-deodourisor-sprayDo not bathe your dog immediately.
 This will only spread the skunk spray around and make the situation worse.
 First, you need to neutralize the skunk spray before you wash it off.